SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 We use them when we want a very basic form requirement and logic that can be managed solely in the template.

-Follow these steps when building a form by writing templates using the Angular template syntax.
+Follow these steps when building a form by writing templates using the Angular template syntax:

-- Track state changes.
+- Track state changes
-- Provide visual feedback using special CSS classes.
+- Provide visual feedback using special CSS classes
-- Display validation errors when needed.
+- Display validation errors when needed
-- Use reference variables to share information.
+- Use reference variables to share information

 [/slide]